TRAINING FOR TWO

 Gina Conley, MS

-Whether you’re gearing up for a big race or heading out for a training run, how you warm up matters.
+Whether you’re gearing up for a big race or heading out for a training run, how you warm up before running matters.
 A thoughtful, dynamic warm-up can help your body feel more prepared, more mobile, and more efficient once you start running—especially if you’re postpartum, juggling busy days on your feet, or stacking multiple race days back-to-back.

 I’m Gina, a perinatal fitness trainer, birth doula, and mom of four.
 I recently completed the Disney World Goofy Challenge—a half marathon followed by a full marathon the very next day—16 months postpartum.
 This exact 15-minute standing mobility flow is what I used before both races to help my legs feel as fresh and ready as possible, even after long park days with my kids and a half marathon already in the books.